 |More than 48 hours||100 hours|

-If your family earns $65,710 or less a year, you can access 24 hours of subsidised care a fortnight without meeting the activity test.
+If your family earns $65,710 or less a year and you do not meet the activity test, you may be able to access 24 hours of subsidised child care per fortnight.

 Recognised activities can include:

-- paid work including leave, study and training
+- paid work including being self employed, on paid or unpaid leave, including paid or unpaid parental leave, study and training

 - unpaid work in a family business